Determination of Majorana type-phases from the time evolution of lepton numbers: Time evolution of lepton number and Majorana type-phases

 \section{Time evolution of lepton number and Majorana type-phases}

 To determine the triangle orientation, we study the time evolution of lepton number focusing on the dependence of the Majorana type-phases.
-In the works \cite{Adam:2021qiq,Adam:2021yvr}, the lepton family numbers $L_\alpha^M$ for the Majorana neutrinos are defined.
-Then, the time evolution of their expectation values are obtained.
-We rewrite the Majorana $L_\alpha^M(t)$
+In the works~\cite{Adam:2021qiq,Benoit:2022dsc,SalimAdam:2021suq} the lepton family numbers $L_\alpha^M$ for the Majorana neutrinos were defined.
+Then, the time evolution of their expectation values were obtained.
+We rewrite the result for the Majorana lepton numbers,